Easter gift ideas for babies, Easter gift ideas for toddlers

 I’d love to hear what you think so drop me a line in the comments.

-I’m Felicity, a mum of three young adults and a primary school teacher in Sydney, Australia.
-I’m passionate about children’s literacy and about the potential of books and reading for enriching young lives, starting in infancy.
-As well as sharing my favourite books on this blog, I also create and sell gorgeous book-ish gifts for little ones.
-You can check out my Book Gift Baskets and my Little Book Gifts here.
-Or you can just click on the tabs at the top of the page.
+Felicity is a mum of three young adults and a primary school teacher in Sydney, Australia.
+Passionate about children's literacy and about the potential of books and reading for enriching young lives, she also creates and sells cute, clever book-ish gifts and gift baskets for little ones.
+Check out her Book Gift Baskets and Little Book Gifts.